Florencia en el Amazonas

 Daniel Catán • November 9, 12, 15, 17, 2019

-Inspired by the magic realism of Nobel Prize-winning novelist Gabriel Garcia Márquez and his novel Love in the Time of Cholera, Florencia en el Amazonas features lush, melodic music and ever-changing backdrops of mysterious beauty.
+Inspired by the magic realism of Nobel Prize-winning novelist Gabriel García Márquez and his novels Love in the Time of Cholera and One Hundred Years of Solitude, Florencia en el Amazonas features lush, melodic music and ever-changing backdrops of mysterious beauty.

 Music Director Antony Walker conducts; Stephanie Havey directs a revival of Jose Maria Condemi's original production.

 These performances have received special funding from The Pittsburgh Foundation.

 Alexandra Loutsion**: Florencia